alexiswo/ce-writing-task/README.md

     ![Hero Females by Publisher](Images/hero_females_by_publisher.png)
   * For the third query, highlight the use of the `LEFT JOIN`.
 There are several ways to write a SQL query to find records in one table but not the other.
 Ask if students used any other approaches.
 Refer to https://explainextended.com/2009/09/15/not-in-vs-not-exists-vs-left-join-is-null-sql-server/ for methods other than the LEFT JOIN/IS NULL approach used here.
     ![Heroes not in the Superpowers Table](Images/hero_no_powers.png)

+Let students know that in the next activity we will write the same joins as we did in this activity, but this time with built-in DataFrame functions instead of SQL.

 </details>